timkuijsten/mongovi/README.md

 { "foo" : "bar" }
 ```

-All commands can be abbreviated to the shortest non-ambigu form, so `find` can
-be abbreviated to `f` since no other command starts with an *f*.

 Quick search on object id:

 ```
-/raboof/qux> f 57c6fb00495b576b10996f64
+/raboof/qux> find 57c6fb00495b576b10996f64
 { "_id" : { "$oid" : "57c6fb00495b576b10996f64" }, "foo" : "bar" }
 ```

+All commands can be abbreviated to the shortest non-ambiguous form, so `find`
+can be abbreviated to `f` since no other command starts with an *f*.

 Use an aggregation query to filter on documents where *foo* is *bar*.
 Note that
-*aggregate* can be abbreviated to *a*.
+the *aggregate* command can be abbreviated to *a*.

 ```
 /raboof/qux> a [{ $project: { foo: true } }, { $match: { foo: "bar" } }]